-Best Job Interviewing Tips for Job-Seekers
+10 Best Job Interview Tips for Jobseekers

-Success in a job interview starts with a solid foundation of knowledge on the job-seeker’s part.
+Success in a job interview starts with a solid foundation of knowledge on the jobseeker’s part.
 You should understand the employer, the requirements of the job, and the background of the person (or people) interviewing you.
-The more research you conduct, the more you’ll understand the employer, and the better you’ll be able to answer interview questions (as well as ask insightful questions — see #8).
-Information sources include the organization’s Website and other published materials, search engines, research tools, and your network of contacts.
-Learn more about job-search job-interview researching here.
+The more research you conduct, the more you’ll understand the employer, and the better you’ll be able to answer interview questions (as well as ask insightful questions see #8).
+Scour the organization’s website and other published materials, search engines, research tools, and ask questions about the company in your network of contacts.
+Learn more about job search job interview researching here.

-3. Dress for Success.
+3. Dress for Success

 The day before the interview, pack up extra copies of your resume or CV and reference list.
 If you have a portfolio or samples of your work, bring those along too.
 Finally, remember to pack several pens and a pad of paper to jot notes.
 Finally, as you get to the offices, shut off your cell phone.
 (And if you were chewing gum, get rid of it.)
 For additional tips and advice, read our article, 24-Hour Countdown to the Job Interview.

 Final Thoughts on Job Interview SuccessSucceeding in job interviews takes research, practice, and persistence.
-The more effort you put into your interview preparation, the more success you’ll see in obtaining job offers — especially if you remember and follow these 10 job interviewing tips.
+The more effort you put into your interview preparation, the more success you’ll see in obtaining job offers especially if you remember and follow these ten job interviewing tips.

 - Interview Videos

 - The Quintessential Guide to Interview Preparation(free e-book)

 - Frequently Asked Questions About Interviews: Comprehensive Job Interviewing FAQ

 - The Quintessential Guide to Behavioral Interviewing(free e-book)

-- Quintessential Careers Job Interviewing Quiz for Job-Seekers
+- Quintessential Careers Job Interviewing Quiz for Jobseekers

 - Job Interview Tutorial

 Questions about some of the terminology used in this article?
-Get more information (definitions and links) on key college, career, and job-search terms by going to our Job-Seeker’s Glossary of Job-Hunting Terms.
+Get more information (definitions and links) on key college, career, and job-search terms by going to our Jobseeker’s Glossary of Job-Hunting Terms.